 By Paul Wright | 3 July 2019, 20:28pm

 In the late eighties and early nineties Manchester’s inner city suburb of Hulme was a haven for squatters, punks, drop-outs and artists.
-With its brutalist concrete crescents, graffiti-ed walkways, burnt-out cars and alsations on flat roofed pubs – I’d never seen a place like it.
+With its brutalist concrete crescents, graffiti-ed up walkways and alsations on flat roofed pubs – I’d never seen a place like it.
 It was a real eye opener at a young age to see how different life was just a few miles up the road from the South Manchester suburb where I grew up.

 Built after the slum clearances of the sixties, this version of Hulme is a place with a lot of history, good and bad.
-It’s a place that needs to be documented and preserved for future generations.
+A place that needs to be documented and preserved for future generations.

 I was in contact with photographer Richard Davis, a former resident of Hulme, who around this time lived in Charles Barry Crescent – one of the four brutalist crescents that dominated the area.
 Richard’s photographs are incredible and had been on my radar for some time.
 It was great to finally speak with him to find out more about his journey into photography and his time living in Hulme.

 Richard: “I grew up in Birmingham and left school in 1982 with no real qualifications and no idea what to do.
 I spent a few years on various worthless schemes, but mostly I was signing on.
 It was whilst on the dole my interest in photography really began.
 I got involved with the Birmingham Trades Council ‘Centre For The Unemployed’ and was encouraged to go out and photograph things that caught my eye in the streets, as well as the many political demonstrations happening around that time in the Midlands”.